mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

    `select_master` is roughly equivalent.

- * The new binlogrouter will write its own binlog files to prevent problems that could happen when the master changes.
-This causes the binlog names to be different in the binlogrouter when compared to the ones on the master.
+ * The new binlogrouter will write its own binlog files to prevent problems that could happen when the primary changes.
+This causes the binlog names to be different in the binlogrouter when compared to the ones on the primary.

 The documentation for the binlogrouter in MaxScale 2.4 is provided for reference [here](Binlogrouter-2.4.md).